imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 #### List of sequencing runs
 This section of the project home page lists the flowcell barcodes of individual sequencing runs.
-These ids are linked to the run level pages with detailed qc information of each specific runs.
+These ids are linked to the run level pages with detailed QC information of each specific runs.

 <p>